Step-by-step plan

 Action: Don't wait for the auditor.
 Start now with the web tool and find out where you stand.

 This is the time to take action.
 Contact a Certifying Body (CB) to schedule your audit.
-Because of the 2026 deadline, the demand for auditors is huge.
-Make sure you are not at the back of the queue.
+Due to ViA's deadline of 1 July 2026, the demand for auditors is huge.

 What does such an audit look like?